-- 1. Configure your IDE: - In IntelliJ IDEA, NetBeans or a non-vanilla Eclipse, just open the file examples/sources/ pom.xml as a new project, the maven integration will take care of the rest.
+- 1. Configure your IDE: - In IntelliJ IDEA and NetBeans, just open the file examples/sources/pom.xml as a new project, the maven integration will take care of the rest. - In Eclipse, open a new project for the directory examples/sources. - Add all the jars to the classpath from the directory binaries and the directory examples/binaries, except for the file examples/binaries/optaplanner-examples-.jar.

-- In a vanilla Eclipse (which lacks the M2Eclipse plugin), open a new project for the directory examples/sources. - Add all the jars to the classpath from the directory binaries and the directory examples/binaries, except for the file examples/binaries/optaplanner-examples-.jar. - Add the Java source directory src/main/java and the Java resources directory src/main/resources.
+- Add the Java source directory src/main/java and the Java resources directory src/main/resources.

-2. Create a run configuration:
+- 2. Create a run configuration:

 - Main class: org.optaplanner.examples.app.OptaPlannerExamplesApp

 - VM parameters (optional): -Xmx512M -server

 - 3. Run that run configuration.